Pecola (TV series)

-Pecola (ペコラ, Pekora) is a CGI-animated children's television series which stars cube-shaped anthropomorphic animals in a place called Cube Town.
-It is based on a series of children's picture books by Naomi Iwata.
-It was first aired on Teletoon in Canada from September 3, 2001 with the final episode aired on September 18, 2002.
-In Japan, the show aired on TV Tokyo.
+Pecola (ペコラ, Pekora) is a Canadian-Japanese animated children's television series that features cube-shaped anthropomorphic animals in a place named Cube Town.
+The series is based on a series of children's picture books by Naomi Iwata.
+It was first aired on Teletoon in Canada on September 3, 2001, with the final episode being aired on September 18, 2002.
+In Japan, the show aired on TV Tokyo, and in the United States, the show aired on Cartoon Network in 2003.
+Prior to that, a series of Pecola shorts aired on Fuji Television as part of Ponkickies during 1998.

 Premise

-The show that focuses on Pecola, a curious and hyperactive penguin who tries to help the people of Cube Town but often wreaks havoc instead.
+The show that focuses on Pecola, a curious and hyperactive penguin who tries to help the people of Cube Town, but often wreaks havoc instead.
 Pecola is an orphaned penguin who lives with Pecolius, his grandfather.
 Cube Town is a small, isolated coastal village which contains an art museum, a beach, a lighthouse and a canal.
 It is located adjacent to Crescent Bay surrounded by the Rookery Mountains coastal range and serviced by regular ships (including a weekly freighter) which deliver mail, food and other supplies, as well as occasional tourists from a nearby metropolis named Cubic City.
 The heights above it lead into Glacier Valley which is snowbound even during summer.